| |

 translated from the German by David Burnett

 to create a mosaic of his native city.
-The centerpiece is the novella-length “Weissenstein Karl,” a palavering denizen of Café Arco
+The centerpiece is the novella-length “Weissenstein Karl,” a Švejk-like palavering denizen of Café Arco

 who sits and converses with Franz Werfel, Max Brod, Franz Kafka, Ernst Pollak (and his wife-to-be Milena Jesenská) and all the

-other writers known as the Prague Circle, many of whom also make cameos in other parts of the book.
-Through the eyes of his subjects, Urzidil
+other writers known as the Prague Circle.
+Through the eyes of his subjects, Urzidil takes us from Prague’s earliest history and lore through

-takes us from Prague’s earliest history and lore through the Thirty Years’ War with its multiple defenestrations, to fin-de-siècle ferment
+the Thirty Years’ War with its multiple defenestrations, to fin-de-siècle ferment and the uneasy cohabitation between Czechs, Germans,

-and the uneasy cohabitation between Czechs, Germans, and Jews over the final decades of Habsburg rule, and ultimately to the period
+and Jews over the final decades of Habsburg rule, and ultimately to the period immediate following WWI in an independent Czechoslovakia.

-from Urzidil to his city as the iron curtain descends like a theater curtain to signal the end of the performance and the darkening of the stage
+This journey is capped with a final, dreamlike farewell to his city as the iron curtain descends like a theater curtain to signal the end

-that had been graced by those he once knew.
+of the performance and the darkening of the stage that had been graced by those he once knew.

 The most erudite of all Prague German writers, his mastery consists not least of all in his ability to tell a story while politely concealing his erudition.